Tribes of Ethiopia

 Upon arrival at Arbaminch Airport, you will meet with your drivers and start driving north to mountain village of Chencha located on the South Western escarpment of the Great Rift Valley running north south all the way to Mozambique.
 This is the home of the Dorze people.
 The Dorze people, once famous warriors in the region, they are now renowned cotton weavers whose tall beehive shaped and bamboo woven dwellings are among the most distinctive structures to be seen any where in Africa.

-Our visit to this village and the unique cultural experience is a nice way to get slowly and perfectly away from the modern life we are leaving behind and the authentic tribal experience awaiting for us deep in the Omo Valley.
+Our visit to this village and the unique cultural experience is a nice way to get slowly and perfectly away from the modern life we are leaving behind and to the authentic tribal experience awaiting for us deep in the Omo Valley.
 As the sun goes down, we will drive back to Arbaminch enjoying the beautiful view with the sun set and drive through hundreds and hundreds of cattle herds here and there as they come back from their field.

 Overnight – Paradise Lodge-Arbaminch